simonhcov/Insta_DM_Logger/README.md

 # Insta_DM_Logger
-This program will go through unread DM notifications and insert the DM into a google spreadsheet.
+This program will go through unread DMs and insert the last DM into a google spreadsheet.

 Input your own information for the following parameters: insta_usrname,